Stubble quail: Similar species

-The brown quail is also a member of the family Phasianidae that looks similar to the stubble quail, however the brown quail appears darker in colour.
+The brown quail is also a member of the family Phasianidae that looks similar to the stubble quail; however, the brown quail appears darker in colour.
 The white streaks that are obvious on the back of the stubble quail are thinner and less obvious on the brown quail.
 The brown quail does not have white streaks underneath its body like the stubble quail, but has black horizontal bars instead.
 This makes the brown quail look much darker than the stubble quail in flight.
-The brown quail's wings produce a whistling noise when flushed which is different from the whirring sound produced by the stubble quail's wings.
-The plains-wanderer is a highly endangered native species that looks very similar to the stubble quail but can be distinguished by their long yellow legs that can be observed during flight.
-The little buttonquail is a member of the family Turnicidae but is another species that is sometimes confused with the stubble quail.
+The brown quail's wings produce a whistling noise when flushed, which is different from the whirring sound produced by the stubble quail's wings.
+The plains-wanderer is a highly endangered native species that looks very similar to the stubble quail but can be distinguished by its long yellow legs that can be observed during flight.
+The little buttonquail is a member of the family Turnicidae, but is another species that is sometimes confused with the stubble quail.
 The little button-quail is a smaller bird with short, round wings and often makes a call of alarm when flushed, whereas stubble quail are vocally silent.